 - You should ensure that the soundbar’s cables do not run near any power cables.
 This will ensure that there is minimal interference with power.

 - The rear of the soundbar must be free from anything in its immediate surroundings.
 It should be at least one centimeter from everything and anything.
 It is crucial to block the space behind the soundbar to ensure the equipment’s acoustics.

-- The soundbar should be placed so that the speaker’s grille faces the home theater, not the wall.
-The soundbar should not be placed behind the TV.
+- The soundbar should be placed so that the speaker’s grille faces the home theater, not the wall mountable.
+The soundbar should not be placed behind a TV.